 For detailed answers many to questions you may have about Rhinoplasty, we recommend that you read the pdf version of Dr Michael Sullivan’s “When Your Nose Doesn’t Fit Your Face” book.
 It is a fascinating read that shows an indepth view of the procedure and the decision process, and if it is right for you!

 Who is a good candidate for rhinoplasty?

 Healthy patients who are unhappy with the appearance of their nose are good candidates for a rhinoplasty procedure.

 A rhinoplasty Columbus Ohio is performed in one of two ways: either closed or opened.
 In the closed approach, all of the incisions are hidden inside the nose, leaving no external scar.
 This procedure is done by the surgeon’s feel, rather than direct visualization.
-Even though Dr. Michael Sullivan was classically trained to perform closed rhinoplasty, he has found his results over the last 25 years to be more accurate and predictable when using the open approach.
+Even though Dr. Stephen Nogan was classically trained to perform closed rhinoplasty, he has found his results to be more accurate and predictable when using the open approach.
 The procedure takes about 2.5 hours.

 Rhinoplasty Post-Op Results:

 The nasal splint and sutures are removed one week following rhinoplasty surgery.
 Although the nose may appear slightly swollen, rhinoplasty patients are typically comfortable returning to work, school or usual activities at this time.
 Light exercise is permissible eight to ten days after the rhinoplasty Columbus, Ohio procedure.

 How much does a Rhinoplasty cost in Columbus, Ohio?